+"You admit you were an outlaw hi the old days," he muttered.
 "You're famous for your way with locks.
 And you have learned all the scientific tricks of the Medusae and the Cometeers.
 I believe you are the Basilisk, Giles Habibula."